 If you receive a CP54Q notice after you already sent in your information, it may simply be because the IRS hadn’t processed it by the time it mailed the CP54Q notice (processing can take several weeks).
 You can probably ignore the CP54Q notice, but it’s safer to call the IRS to confirm.

 Depending on how hard it is, you may also want to just go ahead and send all the documentation the IRS requested and note on your response form that you responded previously.
+If you’re not comfortable handling this on your own, chat with a tax expert online.

 Do you need to contact the Social Security Administration?